Wednesday, 9 October 2024

 Annoyingly it was an hour after the doors opened before the music started, as it is always boring waiting for gigs to start, but thankfully it did not feel as if too much time had passed before Seraina Telli started her short set.
 She also supported the band last year - but given that there was an extra band on the bill this time she only had around 25 or so minutes to play with.
 Her poppy hard rock impressed last year, but I was not feeling it quite as much this time for some reason.
 Perhaps it was just the choice of songs played this time, but I did not find as many of them to be quite as memorable - plus she has since changed her live band configuration, losing a bassist and adding a guitarist.
 As such, all of the bass was on a backing track, which was a shame - plus I am just not sure that her music needed the addition of more metallic guitar playing.
 I was impressed with Telli as a guitarist last year, but she focused more on singing this time - which meant that her brash riffing and soloing was not as present as it was previously.
 I would have rather her sound retained the rawer feel that it did previously as it worked nicely as it did - so, for me, the changes made did not work all that well.
 Some of the songs which she played last time were played again, and they impressed again, but the others did not seem as hooky.
 She did not seem as up for it as she had last year, either.
 In fairness, the Exchange's stage is so small that she barely had any room to move - so for a number of reasons I did not find myself enjoying her set as much I had enjoyed last year's effort.
 She still came across well and did get the crowd going, particularly towards the end of her set, but last year she seemed a real force - so it was a shame that that did not come across so much on Monday.

 Thankfully once the night got underway the changeovers between each band were relatively swift, so it was not too long before the night's main support act Illumishade took to the stage.
 I have been following the Swiss band since their first album dropped back in 2020 so it was great to finally get the chance to see them live - and their second album from earlier this year has certainly seen the band kick on to the next level.
-Despite the band's five members all being cramped on the small stage, they delivered a powerful set with ease - with six songs coming from this year's Another Side of You and three from the debut.
+Despite the band's five members all being cramped on the small stage, they delivered a powerful set with ease - with six songs coming from this year's Another Side of You (which I reviewed here) and three from the debut.
 All of the newer songs came early on, with the melodic feast of Elegy kicking things off.
 Frontwoman Fabienne Erni has a voice which differs from many of her peers in the symphonic metal genre, if Illumishade can even really be called such, and her folky yet powerful delivery cut through the mix nicely - with Mirjam Skal (keyboards/vocals) often harmonising with her to create a powerful vocal sound.
 Despite barely having any space to play with, the band seemed really happy to be in Bristol.
 They had an infectious energy from the off and it was clear that it did not take them long to get everyone in the room on-side.
 There were certainly a few fans of the band already in the crowd, though, as certain song announcements received decent cheers, but I am sure that they also made a few new friends with their powerful performance - with the hooky chorus of Here We Are an easy one to easily sing along with early on before the heavier Riptide showcased the riffing and soloing of Jonas Wolf (guitar/vocals).
 Illumishade's sound is pretty varied, mixing tech metal riffing at times with the occasional gothic orchestration and symphonic flourish - all with Erni's poppy vocal hooks leading the charge.
 They introduced In the Darkness as 'a bit of power metal', though, and the up-tempo track certainly brought a strong reaction from the crowd - whilst the more cinematic and anthemic Rise from the first album showcased their core sound nicely.
 Erni even delivered some harsh vocals during Tales of Time pretty convincingly - and by the time they were closing up with World's End I am not sure that many in the crowd were ready for things to end.
 Judging by the queue at the merch desk following the band's set they had impressed a lot of people - and I hope that they return to the UK again soon as I would love to see them deliver a longer set.
 The setlist was:

 Enter the Void